Fall 2020 / Spring 2021 and Summer 2021 Legal Internships

 The internship is expected to be based in Washington DC, unless public health recommendations require remote work.
 Interns are expected to work full-time for a preferred duration of 10 weeks.
 Please note your availability in your cover letter.
 We may accommodate varying schedules on a case-by-case basis.

-Interested candidates should apply by submitting a cover letter, resume, list of references, and a writing sample (no longer than 10 pages) to Hilda Bonilla at email@example.com.
+Interested candidates should apply by submitting a cover letter, resume, list of references, and a writing sample (no longer than 10 pages) to Amber Qureshi at firstname.lastname@example.org.
 Applicants are encouraged to submit applications early in order to be considered for the internship position.
 Please specify if you are interested in the Fall/Spring or Summer internship.